Centre for Research in Public Health and Community Care (CRIPACC)

 The Centre for Research in Public Health and Community Care (CRIPACC) is an internationally renowned multidisciplinary research centre focused on producing research that makes a difference to people’s lives by improving the quality of health and social care services and promoting health and wellbeing.
 At the last assessment of research quality (REF 2021) over 80% of our research was rated as world-leading or internationally excellent.

-The Centre, which is part of the School of Health and Social Work, brings together over 30 researchers with backgrounds in nursing, primary care, public health, epidemiology, social work, the social sciences, mental health and nutrition.
+The Centre, which is part of the School of Health, Medicine and Life Sciences brings together over 30 researchers, as well as our associate members, with backgrounds in nursing, primary care, public health, epidemiology, social work, the social sciences, mental health, nutrition and more.
 Key areas of research activity include:

 Our Professional Doctorates